A Systematic Survey of Blockchained Federated Learning: Applications of BCFL

 \subsection{BCFL for Business and Finance}

-Blockchain first emerged as the basis for Bitcoin, and the explosion of various blockchain-based virtual currencies in recent years in particular has elevated the status of blockchain as an underlying technology in finance and business.
+Blockchain emerged as the basis for Bitcoin at the beginning, and the explosion of various blockchain-based virtual currencies in recent years in particular has shown the importance of blockchain as an underlying technology in finance and business.
 Meanwhile, FL can offer a distributed machine learning framework.
 Therefore, BCFL can provide secure and decentralized applications for the financial and business fields.

 The most direct application of BCFL in the finance and business field is to provide a monetary payment method.
 FedCoin, introduced in \cite{Liu2020}, provides a peer-to-peer payment system based blockchain for FL.
 FedCoin is different to Bitcoin, which depends on PoW, it utilizes the proof of Sharpley (PoSap) to generate new blocks.
 Such a payment system can be applied to a commercial system based on FL.